In Ukraine, limbs lost and lives devastated in an instant

 OLENA

 The explosion that took Olena Viter’s left leg also took her son, 14-year-old Ivan, a budding musician.
-Her husband Volodymyr buried him, along with another boy killed in the same blast, under a guelder rose bush in their garden.
+Her husband, Volodymyr, buried him, along with another boy killed in the same blast, under a guelder rose bush in their garden.
 Amid the fighting, they couldn’t get to the cemetery.

 “How am I going to live without Ivan?
 He will remain in my heart forever, like the fragment that hit him,” she said.
 When she’s alone, Olena cries.